6. If an accident were to occur, it will be impossible to collect the oil because it is so cold, and it is too far from shore to get assistance.

 Modern oil protection equipment has been designed to efficiently collect oil spills in cold conditions, and testing shows that there is less risk of oil spreading due to coagulation in low temperatures.
 Oil protection equipment and oil booms are available on board the supply boats and stand-by vessels located at the rig throughout the operation.
 To reduce the challenge that the distance to shore represents, the supply boats surrounding the rig will have more emergency equipment on board than they normally carry on the Norwegian continental shelf.

 The expected potential dispersion of oil on the ocean varies from well to well.
-For Korpfjell and Gemini North, for example, this would be 120 and 90 kilometres, respectively.
+For Korpfjell Deep and Sputnik, for example, this would be 50 and 80 kilometres, respectively.
 Equinor has specified the oil spill preparedness so extensively that most oil would be recovered before it reached shore.
-In the case of Korpfjell, oil would not reach shore before dissolving through evaporation or being mixed into the water.
-The island of Hopen in the Svalbard archipelago is the closest land area to Korpfjell, 410 kilometres away, and is therefore too far away for any oil to reach shore.
+In the case of Korpfjell Deep, oil would not reach shore before dissolving through evaporation or being mixed into the water.
+The island of Hopen outside Svalbard is the closest land area to Korpfjell Deep, 415 kilometres away, and is therefore too far away for any oil to reach shore.

 Evaporation and mixing of oil following a discharge begin immediately after oil accumulates on the sea surface.
 Three natural processes then begin, all of which will contribute to the break-up and disappearance of any oil slick: